ole1986/wc-invoice-pdf/readme.txt

 1. Display the invoices from the admin pane
 2. Show customer all invoices and pending payments
 3. Invoice metabox shown in woocommerce order
-4. Invoice PDf template settings
+4. Order notes when submitting to customer
+5. Customize PDF Template for invoices
-5. Task planer settings (recurring, reminders, ...)
+6. Task planer settings (recurring, reminders, ...)
-6. Email content for payments reminders
+7. Email content for payments reminders

 == License ==